sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 "Trade secret."
 Hat Kid grinned toothily.

+"That explains nothing!"

+"It's the only answer I can give."
+She shrugged.

+Mu glared at her, before letting out a sigh and settling back down.
 "Pfeh.
 Whatever, kid.
 How far away is home, anyway?"

 "About five light years away from here."

 "Light... *years*?"

 "Uhh... light travels really, *really* fast, right?
-Like near-instantly it seems?"
+You learned that in school?"

 "Yeah...?"